estermer/ga-instructor-code-challenge/lesson/prototypal-inheritance-lesson.md

 Yet there are different things that each car has in common: 4 wheels, engine, mufflers, fuel type, etc.

 ![car parts](https://www.easypacelearning.com/design/images/carparts.jpg)

+As coders, we are always looking for ways to DRY up our code.
+Prototypal inheritance is one way which we can do this.